blessingcool67/Foods-Carbon-Emission-by-Clarifai/food_carbonation_clarifai/readme.txt

-﻿

-## Foods Carbon Emission AI using Clarifai AI
+﻿## Foods Carbon Emission AI By Clarifai AI
 An interactive Eco-awareness System design to  educate people and various communities on how the food they eat impacts on our environments by triggering global warming and greenhouse Gaseous Emissions.